LordDashMe/knowledge/RDBMS/Form Normalization.md

 ## 3NF - Third Normal Form

 - A database is said to be in Third Normal Form if:
-  - [x] 1.
-The databse meets 2NF requirements.
+  1. The databse meets 2NF requirements.
-  - [x] 2.
-Any column, that is not the primary key, is not dependent on any other column.
+  2. Any column, that is not the primary key, is not dependent on any other column.

 ### Courses Table